-Finding a New Doctor
+Finding a new doctor

-Building up a relationship with your loved one’s doctor takes time and commitment.
-Finding a new doctor can take time and effort, and it can be a complicated process.
+Building up a relationship with your doctor takes time and commitment.
+Finding a new doctor can be a lot of effort, and it can be a complicated process.

-Contact doctors on your list for more information and find out about:
+- Contact doctors on your list for more information and find out about:

 - Office hours and how the office responds to patient calls after hours.